- What Are Facebook Marketplace Fake Cashier’s Check Scams?

 If you’ve fallen for a Facebook fake cashier’s check scam, you can try to get your item and money back by:

-- Contacting the postal service you used to send the item and rerouting the delivery (only works if the package is still en route)
+- Contacting the postal service you used to send the item and rerouting the delivery if it is still en route.

 - Request a reversal of any money you sent via wire transfer: